cloud-custodian/cloud-custodian/docs/source/azure/configuration/hostingoptions.rst

 The following example shows how to deploy a policy to a timer triggered Function that runs every hour.
 The defaults are accepted for Storage and Application Insights and custom values are provided for the Service Plan.
-This policy deploys a dedicated Standard S2 App Service Plan with the default auto scaling turned on.
+This policy deploys a dedicated Basic B1 App Service Plan with the default auto scaling turned on.
 Based on the RAM consumption in the underlying VMs, the App Service Plan will be backed by 1-3 VMs.

 .. code-block:: yaml